AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 ## Task Validation
 - After you make the appropriate changes in AWS routing and on the Palo Alto Networks Firewall  it should have successfully blocked the attack to the **Beer Store Frontend Webserver** and you should be able to see a **reset-both** log entry in the Palo Alto Networks Monitor Logs -> Threat.
-- If yes, type the Threat Name/ID of the Log4j Attack in the answer field (The answer is case sensitive).
 <br />
 <br />